TritonDataCenter/sdc-cloudapi/docs/index.md

 [exporting images to the specified manta path](#ExportImage) and [custom images deletion](#DeleteImage).

+* Version 7.1.0 now adds the listing and manipulation of NICs on VMs.

 * Starting with version 7.1.1, firewall rules will include information regarding rules being global or not, and will optionally include a human-readable description for the rules (which can be modified except for the global rules).